The world unfortunately is not always as safe as we think.

 - Maria Martinez, Rotary.

-This video has been funded as part of our commitment to the Safer Social Sector Partnership* in connection with the National Lottery and NCVO.
+Thanks to the Safer Social Sector Partnership in connection with the National Lottery and NCVO for funding this video and associated resources.

 *The Safer Social Sector Partnership is coordinated by the National Council of Voluntary Organisations (NCVO).
 It involves 13 national umbrella bodies and organisations.
 They share their skills, knowledge and experience so that all voluntary organisations can be a safe place for beneficiaries, volunteers and staff.